 Time to depart

-We did some other interesting things, like taking a drive to Cheboygan and walking along the beaches.
+Off to do more adventures, we did some other interesting things, like taking a drive to Cheboygan and walking along the beaches.
 We really just loved the time we got to spend with our daughter.
 We really wished William could have been there too, to make the family complete but there will always be other times.